kommuna/vicky/README.md

         - A message is sent to the user the issue is assigned to.

 - Issue updated
+        - If the issue is a blocker a message is sent in the project's channel
         - If an issue gets assigned - a message is sent to the assignee

 - Comments